ashklein6/personal-site-v1/README.md

 # Personal Site

 This is an application created with React that will be deployed as my personal site at [ashleyklein.me](http://www.ashleyklein.me).
-It features a animations and page-scrolling to display information in a clean and concise way.
+It features animations and page-scrolling to display information in a clean and concise way.

 ## Built With